pedroetb/node-oauth2-server-example/README.md

 # node-oauth2-server example

-This is a basic example of a OAuth2 server, using [node-oauth2-server](https://github.com/oauthjs/node-oauth2-server) ^3.0.0-b2 with the minimum (only the required to work) model configuration.
+This is a basic example of a OAuth2 server, using [node-oauth2-server](https://github.com/oauthjs/node-oauth2-server) (version 3.0.1) with the minimum (only the required to work) model configuration.

 If you want an example with a better data management system, you should go to [node-oauth2-server-mongo-example](https://github.com/pedroetb/node-oauth2-server-mongo-example) instead.